cl-library-docs/common-lisp-libraries/docs/bordeaux-threads.md

     parent, and an assignment to such a variable in any thread will be visible to all threads in which the global binding is visible.

-  - Local bindings, such as the ones introduced by INITIAL-BINDINGS, are local to the thread they are introduced in, except that
+  - Local bindings, such as the ones introduced by `initial-bindings`, are local to the thread they are introduced in, except that

-  - Local bindings in the the caller of MAKE-THREAD may or may not be shared with the new thread that it creates: this is implementation-defined.
+  - Local bindings in the the caller of `make-thread` may or may not be shared with the new thread that it creates: this is implementation-defined.
 Portable code should not depend on particular behaviour in this case, nor should it assign to such